-In each annual quality audit, we conduct genchi genbutsu (go and see for yourself) inspections to confirm each business partner's quality control status, provide support and quality education for items that should be reinforced and cultivate a deeper understanding of kaizen (improvement).
-In fiscal 2023, we continued to undertake audit activities under the COVID-19 pandemic while attaching greater emphasis on genchi genbutsu inspections and using mobile cameras as necessary.
+In each annual guality audit, we conduct genchi genbutsu (go and see for yourself) inspections to confirm each business partner's quality control status, provide support and quality education for items that should be reinforced an cultivate a deeper understanding of kaizen (improvement).
+Ir fiscal 2023, we continued to undertake audit activities under foster quality assurance on their own. the COVID-19 pandemic while attaching greater emphasis